 Noteworthy Implications for Learning & Education

-More in the current Clerestory Learning e-news issue, including Reading, Memory, Art, Numbers, and Writer’s Stylus 2014
+More in the current Clerestory Learning e-news issue, including Summer 2014 Basic Courses: Writer’s Stylus and Architecture of Learning

 Learning’s Core (Video Presentation – FREE)

 Learning requires more than experience.
 The brain thinks its way to constructing new learning.
 What are the cognitive processes that build knowledge and understanding, and how do we engage students in such thinking?
 This series of videos provides some foundational answers.
 (Presentation made in Chicago, Fall 2011.)

 Larry Ferlazzo, educator and author, extended the opportunity for me to share a bit about Clerestory Learning and The Architecture of Learning, what I think are the three important concepts educators can learn from neuroscience, and what current research I think could have the greatest potential for classroom application.
 Many thanks, Larry!